ogoodwin505/GeoDem_CartoWorkshop2025/README.md

 ## Running the Notebook in Google Colab

-You can also run the notebook in Google Colab.
+You can run the notebook in Google Colab.
 This is a free cloud-based environment that allows you to run Jupyter notebooks without needing to install anything on your local machine.
 You will need a Google account to use Colab.

  [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ogoodwin505/GeoDem_CartoWorkshop2025/blob/main/creatinggeodem.ipynb)